theRocket/CourseProject/README.md

 print('Similarity between "baby" and "infant": ', cos_similarity(glove, 'baby', 'infant').asnumpy()[0])
 ```

 The Gluon API provides user-friendly access to the Apache MXNet library for Deep Learning, which advertises itself as being a "truly open source deep learning framework suited for flexible research prototyping and production."

-A MXNet enabled runtime on Python 3.6 on Amazon Web Services (AWS) Sagemaker instances is also well-supported with `conda_mxnet_p36` selected for the Jupyter Notebook.
+The Amazon Web Services (AWS) Sagemaker instances support MXNet running on Python 3.6 with the `conda_mxnet_p36` kernel selected for the Jupyter Notebook.
 Gluon NLP dependencies are easily added to the notebook by running a cell with:
 ```
 !pip install gluonnlp
 ```